wildcardcorp/factored/docs/config.rst

     Accepts 'True' or 'False' values.
-If 'True' then the generated `{url}` will indicate the auth should be remembered for the `auth_remember_timeout` instead of the `auth_timeout` pyramid. prefixed options
+If 'True' then the generated `{url}` will indicate the auth should be remembered for the `auth_remember_timeout` instead of the `auth_timeout` sms.auth_window
+    number of seconds before an sms authentication code expires sms.userlist
+    url to a JSON endpoint for getting a phone number for a particular user. sms.msg_tmpl
+    sms message template, must have {code} in the body of the text. sms.plivo_auth_id
+    plivo auth_id to use with plivo api sms.plivo_auth_token
+    plivo auth_token to use with plivo api sms.plivo_phone_number
+    source phone number to use with plivo api pyramid. prefixed options
     Configuration passed directly into pyramid configuration. sqlalchemy.url